mpvnet-player/mpv.net/docs/Manual.md

 **video**
 Window size is set to video resolution.

-**previous**
+**previous-height**
-Window size is remembered but only in the current session.
+Height is remembered in the current session.
 Default

+**always-height**
+Height is always remembered.

 **always**
-Window size is always remembered.
+Size is always remembered.

 #### --start-threshold=\<milliseconds\>